 • Create a playlist for your journey to help you prepare for the day ahead.

 Speaking as a photographer, don’t forget to save a seat in your car for me.
-Taking photos of you on the way to the ceremony or in your first moments as husband and wife is a lovely thing.
+Taking photos of you on the way to the ceremony or in your first moments as a newly married couple is a lovely thing.
 Take the opportunity to have a glass of champagne, relax and enjoy the journey.

 All these different methods of wedding transport give great scope for fun, stylish and unique ways to arrive and travel to the wedding and reception.
 Hope they give you some ideas.